Date: February 17th, 2013

-Case Scenario: 68yo man arrives to the ED with 15 minutes of tingling in his right arm and leg.
-He has a history of hypertension and previous TIA.
+Case Scenario: A 68 year old man arrives to the emergency department (ED) with 15 minutes of tingling in his right arm and leg.
+He has a history of hypertension and previous transient ischemic attack (TIA).
 The examination is completely normal.
-He is already taking ASA 325mg OD.
+He is already taking ASA 325mg daily.

 Background: Stroke is a leading cause of disability.
 It is the third most common cause of death in the USA.
 Twenty-five percent of ischemic strokes are lacunar.
 ASA has been the accepted standard of care.
 Dual therapy for cardiovascular problems like ACS and stenting has shown to be of benefit in other studies (ex: CURE Trial).
 Clopidogrel in Unstable Angina to Prevent Recurrent Events